Category

 GenAI Series: Empowering GenAI Responsible Use in Students

-Join us for a session designed to explore best practices for guiding students in the responsible and ethical use of Generative AI (GenAI).
+This session explores best practices for guiding students in the responsible and ethical use of Generative AI (GenAI).
 As AI becomes an integral part of teaching, learning, and business, it is crucial to establish clear expectations, teach students how to craft effective prompts, and help them critically evaluate AI-generated content.

 In this session, we: